microsoft/pxt/docs/develop/accessibility/accessibility-testing.md

 * Input (and know the current value)
 * Search result (at least the number of result)

-The way the components are described is different from a screen reader to another, but we must be sure that for all of them, the provided information are enough to understand the purpose of the interactive component, its content and its state (in particular when it is disabled).
-We must consider that the user already knows how to interact with a slider, a drop down menu and else but it happens that an additional explaination of how to use it is provided by a screen reader.
+The way components are described is different from a one screen reader to another.
+Verify that all of them provide enough information to understand the purpose of the interactive component, its content, and its state (especially when disabled).
+Although it is assumend that the user already knows how to interact with a slider, a dropdown menu, or other component, verify that any additional usage information is provided by the screen reader.

-# Testing high contrast
+## Testing high contrast

-The high contrast mode helps people with vision impairment to read the screen.
-The goal of this mode is to increase the contrast between the text, interactive element and the background.
+High contrast mode helps people with vision impairment read the screen.
+The goal of this mode is to increase the contrast between the text, interactive elements, and the background.
 For example, a white text on black background is easier to read than a light grey text on a white background.

-The high contrast mode can be enabled independently from the operating system configuration.
-Therefore, it can be enabled manually from the ``Hidden Tab Menu`` or from the ``Settings`` menu.
+High contrast is available independently from the operating system configuration.
+It is enabled manually from the ``Hidden Tab Menu`` or from the ``Settings`` menu.

 ![](/static/images/accessibility-highcontrast.png)

-As there are variations between the high contrast mode of the website and the render when the high contrast modes of the hosting operating system are enabled, the guideline to test the high contrast is simply to be sure that all text and interactive elements are well visible and that the focus is visible enough to be determine with a low vision on which component we are navigating.
+Variations can exist between the high contrast mode of a website and the rendering in high contrast mode of the host operating system.
+A simple guideline when testing high contrast is to just make sure that all text and interactive elements highly visible.
+Check that the focus indication is visible enough to determine which component is at current position in the navigation path.